bszafranski/cram/docs/create-network.rst

    :align: center
    :alt: image of network link

 1. **High:** The High parameter is the maximum amount of flow that can pass through the link in a single solution time step.
-Typically the default value of "Infinite" is used.
+Typically, the default value of "Infinite" is used.
 However, integer values are commonly used to represent pipeline capacities.

 .. note:: **Advanced Note:** *If the total amount of water at the From Node is greater than the sum of all High parameters on all arcs leaving that node, an infeasible solution will occur.
 Using the default value of "infinite" avoids this problem.*

 2. **Low:**  The Low parameter is the minimum amount of flow that MUST pass through the link in a single solution time step.
-Typically the default value of "0" is used.
+Typically, the default value of "0" is used.

 .. note:: *If the Low is set higher than the High parameter, an infeasible solution will occur.
-If the From Node for this link does not have as much flow into it as the sum of all of the Low parameters leaving that node, an infeasible solution will occur.*
+If the From Node for this link does not have as much flow into it as the sum of all the Low parameters leaving that node, an infeasible solution will occur.*

 3. **Priority:**  The Priority parameter helps the network to determine the relative priority of sending water through a link.
 Priorities (or ranks) in the network model are additive.